 Coach Kent Harry Andersson and Manager Bernd Rigterink met up with me and my friend and colleague Peter Gentzel in Sitges south of Barcelona to discuss a potential club change.
 They wanted us both to play for HSG Nordhorn in the german Bundesliga.

 I and Peter negotiated together, and accepted a contract over 5 years.
 After our first season in the Bundesliga we were only one point away from winning the german championship.

 One of the reasons I wanted to play for SG Flensburg Handewitt was that there was a real chance of winning a big title.
 At the end of my first season at the SG, we played the finals of the Champions League against THW Kiel.
 One game at home and one away.

 Both games were really tight and intense, unfortunately we lost the title.
 It was a big disappointment, but also an unforgettable experience.

 We went to the Champions League Final Four in Cologne in May 2014 without any pressure of winning the title.
-This event is the largest handball event for club handball, and just reaching it is an accomplishment in itself.
+It is the largest competition for club handball, and just reaching the top four is an accomplishment in itself.

 Being the underdog was a likeable position for us.
-In the semi-final we were down for the count against FC Barcelona, rose and won.
-In the final we were once again down for the count but now against THW Kiel, but again we rose and won.
-It was the perfekt handball experience!
+In the semi-final we were down for the count against FC Barcelona, but rose and won.
+In the final we were once again down for the count, now against THW Kiel, but again we rose and won.
+It was the ultimate handball experience!